udamonic.com

 #5 spix \ send read-status command (5)

-spix \ do another transfer to read status back from MRAM
+spix \ do another transfer to read status of MRAM

 deselect